Why do people take theanine?

 Theanine supplements may help people feel more relaxed and lower anxiety, some early studies have shown.
 Theanine supplements helped boys with ADHD sleep better in one small study.
 Another small study showed that when combined with caffeine, theanine may sharpen thinking.
 More research is needed to see how theanine affects these conditions.

 People who drink green tea -- which is high in theanine -- had a lower risk of stroke, one study found.
-We don't know if it was the theanine or another component of green tea that had the benefit.
+We don’t know if it was actually the theanine in the green tea that produced the benefit.

 Some animal and lab studies show that theanine could help with dementia, high blood pressure, and unhealthy cholesterol levels.
 Theanine could also boost the benefits -- and reduce side effects -- of some drugs for cancer treatment.
 But we don't yet know whether theanine supplements would have these benefits in people.
 We need more research to know for sure.

 Standard doses of theanine have not been set for any condition.
 Ingredients in supplements may vary widely.
 This makes it very hard to set a standard dose.

 Can you get theanine naturally from foods?